 Challenge number Detail of challenge 1 Speech and language delay on entry.
 Impoverished language, limited vocabulary, English not always the first language.
 This is assessed through observations, assessment screens, discussions with children and parents.
 2 Limited access to resources and experiences to develop cultural capital.
 This is assessed through observations and discussions.
-3 Through our discussions with families and observations, many parents require support to help their children with learning.
+3 Through our discussions with families and observations, many parents require support to help their children with learning and are struggling with the cost of living.

 4 Our assessments, observations and discussions have identified emotional wellbeing, the development of social skills, resilience, character building and career skills to be a priority.
 5 A significant proportion of children with SEND needs.
-The national figure is 12.6% while ours is 30% and we have 25 children with an EHCP and a significant proportion are also pupil premium 61.3%.
+The national figure is 12.6% while ours is 35% and we have 30 children with an EHCP and a significant proportion are also pupil premium 65%.
 6 Catch up due to missed learning in lockdowns and absence.
-A huge amount of resources is required to ensure our attendance is above national average but during the pandemic is reduced to 94.5%.
+A huge amount of resources is required to ensure our attendance is above national average but since the pandemic it has reduced to 95%. in 2023/24.
+This is despite a significant amount of resources and procedures in place.
+The gap between PP and NPP despite narrowing remains wide - 93.51% PP and 96.71% NPP